“..surrounded by the greatest wines of the world..”

 In spite of the similar positive reception, it is in stark contrast to the runaway success of Dabbous which opened a few months after Alyn.
 A restaurant which you’d be lucky to nab a table for in October.

-Fashion aside, Alyn Williams is still a 2 star chef who has a track record in producing brilliant cooking.
+Fashion aside, Alyn Williams is still a 2 star chef who has a track record of brilliant cooking.
 His promise to keep the superb value pricing (for at least a few more months) is still held.
 The 7 course taster a ‘mere’ £55 (also rivaling Dabbous) and £115 for paired wines.
 The 3 course set lunch is a recession beating £24, ALC at £45 for 3 courses.

 Amuse Bouche: Truffle risotto balls, crackers with pickled broccoli, and prawns.